Fajar Alfian: 2023

 With the Indonesian federation skipping the German Open, Alfian resumed competition at the All England in March.
 He and Ardianto won their first ever All England title in an all-Indonesian final against Mohammad Ahsan and Hendra Setiawan.
+At the Spain Masters they lost in the quarter-finals from unseeded Chinese Taipei player Lee Fang-chih and Lee Fang-jen.